chelsmau/chelsmau.github.io/_talks/2024-03-26-AEC-Roundtable.md

 location: "Lousiville KY, USA"
 ---

-Facilitated a roundtable discussion between renowned ergonomics professionals and a student audience, including a Q&A of ergonomics career pathways and advice.
+Facilitated and moderated a roundtable discussion between renowned ergonomics professionals and a student audience, including a Q&A of ergonomics career pathways and advice.